Browse Items (38 total)

 A blue glass bottle for medicine with the inscription of B. F. Johnson & Son, Maynard, on the bottom.

-B. F. Johnson & Son Pharmacy Bottle
+A blue medicine bottle from B. F. Johnson & Son Pharmacy.

 A clear-colored bottle with the inscription of B. F. Johnson & Son Maynard, Mass embossed on the front panel.